NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Sorry I couldn't make it.
 I'm still in Norway until the 20th but I'll be happy to help out again once I'm back.

+9/20/2017 11:53 PM

+ **sydneyneurotechx** :

+ >Hey all.
+Have you guys selected which content modules you would like to work on <!channel> ?